yugasun/site/content/intro/why-serverless.md

 Serverless has become a movement about developer empowerment.
 The technology is still early, but thousands of developers are already proving that serverless can enable them to launch applications at record speed and cost.

-It means developers can rapidly build apps that handle production-ready traffic.
-They don’t have to actively manage scaling for your applications.
-They don't have to provision servers, or pay for resources that go unused.
+It means that you, the developer, can rapidly build apps that handle production-ready traffic.
+You don’t have to actively manage scaling for your applications.
+You don't have to provision servers, or pay for resources that go unused.

 ## What makes an application serverless?
 An application is serverless when it is hosted on a serverless compute service: AWS Lambda, Google Cloud Functions, Microsoft Azure, IBM Cloud Functions, and others.